No items found.

 Another tool that’s more commonly used in the legal industry is Time Master.
 With this app, you and your team can log time entries and expenses, create reports and prepare invoices for the purposes of billing clients:

-And if you’re using practice management software with time tracking integrations as well, you can connect time entries directly to specific matters to help see how much time has been spent so far and by which people.
+And if you’re using a case management software like Litify, you can connect time entries directly to specific matters to help see how much time has been spent so far and by which people.

 Be intentional about face-to-face interactions